captainPeanutbuttter495/Amplifier-PoF/frontend/README.md

 The SwiftUI client for the Amplifier proof of concept.
 Five screens implementing the core product loop — sign in, browse activities, view activity detail, track points, and redeem rewards — ported from the Amplifier design project (`.dc.html` mockups) using the VIP design-system tokens.

-> **PoC status:** this app currently runs entirely on local demo data.
-There is no networking layer, no Auth0 integration, and no persistence yet — every sign-in button continues straight into the app.
+> **PoC status:** authentication is real — sign-in goes through Auth0 Universal Login, tokens live in the Keychain, and the session survives relaunches.
+Everything else still runs on local demo data: there is no networking layer or persistence yet.
 A backend (planned in Python, details TBD) will eventually be the source of truth for scores and verification; this client is being built UI-first ahead of it.

 ---